biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         m_jan2020@mjan2020VirtualBox:~$ samtools index SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

+### Using IGV with the new alignment file

+In this section we will use IGV to explore the file created in the previous section named `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam`.

-Now, open `IGV` by going to your terminal and entering:
+Open `IGV` by going to your terminal and entering:

         igv